NativeScript/docs-v7/core-concepts/bindings.md

 The example below consists of a `Label`, `TextField` and a source property to which the UI controls are bound.
 The purpose will be, when the user enters an input in the `TextField`, to update the property in the code and the `Label` text.

 First, the **source** object is created with a **textSource** property.
-A constant flow of progating changes from the source property to the Label is necessary.
+A constant flow of propagating changes from the source property to the Label is necessary.
 Thus, the property in the code has to raise a **propertyChange** event in order to notify the `Label` for the changes.
 To raise this event, a built-in class is used, which provides this functionality - `Observable`.

 ``` JavaScript
 var observableModule = require("data/observable");